khushaljethava/khushaljethava.github.io/_posts/2026-04-03-Object-Detection-with-Python-YOLO.md

 tags: [python, computer-vision, yolo]
 image:
   path: "/commons/Object Detection with Python and YOLO A Hands-On Guide.png"
-  alt: "Object Detection with Python and YOLO: A Hands-On Guide"
+  alt: "Object detection pipeline using YOLOv8 with Python showing bounding box predictions on images and video frames"
 ---

 ## What Is Object Detection?